Marjon Law - Specialist Employment Lawyers

 Pregnancy and maternity discrimination

-Discrimination because of pregnancy and maternity occurs where an employer treats you unfavourably:
+Discrimination because of pregnancy and maternity occurs where an employer treats a woman unfavourably:

-• during the protected period (ie from when pregnancy starts until it ends, including maternity leave), because of your pregnancy or because of a pregnancy related illness
+• during the protected period (ie from when pregnancy starts until it ends, including maternity leave), because of the woman's pregnancy or because of a pregnancy related illness

-• because you are on compulsory maternity leave (ie 2 weeks [or 4 weeks if you work in a factory] following the birth of your baby)
+• because the woman is on compulsory maternity leave (ie 2 weeks [or 4 weeks if you work in a factory] following the birth of her baby)

-• because you are exercising or seeking to exercise, or have exercised or sought to exercise, the right to ordinary or additional maternity leave (ie 26 weeks and 52 weeks respectively).
+• because the woman is exercising or seeking to exercise, or have exercised or sought to exercise, the right to ordinary or additional maternity leave (ie 26 weeks and 52 weeks respectively).

 Race discrimination